A maximum force c4/4G and a maximum power c5/4G hold in nature – in addition to maximum speed c.

 One counter-example against a maximum arises by adding force or power values at different points or coordinates.
 This allows to exceed the force limit; however, also the speed limit c can be exceeded this way.
 The force, power and speed limits make no statement at all for sums of values at different points in space.

 Regularly, people suggest that oppositely charged black holes attract each other with a larger force than the limit value.
 A common trap!
-No, the force never exceeds c^4/4G.
+No, the force never exceeds c4/4G.
 The force limit even applies to rotating black holes, and to charged rotating black holes.

 Some people dislike the use of force in general relativity.
 However, despite hugely successful internet videos stating the opposite, gravity remains a force in relativity.
 (Since Newton, force is defined as momentum change with time.)

 Many scholars who are against maximum force start from the idea that G is not a fundamental constant, but that it is an effective quantity due to a different, deeper, underlying interaction or mechanism.

 In that case, G would depend on energy (like the fine structure constant), and gravity would differ at different length or energy scales.
 At present, there is no hint that G depends on energy: neither experimental nor theoretical.
 Several theoretical arguments even speak against the option.
 They are discussed and cited in my PRD paper.
 To make varying G into a sufficient counter-argument, experimental evidence against a constant G is needed, as always in physics.
 So far, there is none.

 On the other hand, arguing that general relativity is simple and beautiful because it follows from maximum force, is not sufficient to prove general relativity right either.
 Experimental evidence is needed.
 And indeed, so far, all experiments confirm maximum force.